MXA’S HISTORY OF REVERSE-CYLINDER ENGINE DESIGNS

-A maroon-tanked 1971 Jawa rotary-valve road racer.
-The pipe exits the back, the carb is on the side and the water enters the front.
+The maroon-tanked, rotary valve road racer is 1971 Jawa.
+The pipe exits out the back, the carb is on the side and the water enters the front.
 There is no water pump—this is a thermo-siphon design.

 1968 Water-cooled, dry-clutch, rotary-valve, reverse-cylinder Tatran road racer.

 CZ, Jawa and Tatran reverse-cylinder road racers were all the same basic bikes and came from the same factory from the mid 1970’s to the late 1970’s.
 The Tatrans were what the CZ’s were called in international road races.
 If they were red/white or blue/white, they were Tatrans, if they were silver, beige or maroon they were Jawas.

 1965 Bridgestone EJR-1 50cc water-cooled twin.

 In the early Sixties, the Japanese motorcycle industry was going through a tough period, and a number of the major manufacturers were destined to shut down.
 Bridgestone was able to survive, and in fact benefited from an influx of fresh engineers and designers (notably from Tohatsu) who transferred to Bridgestone when their original employers went bust.
 The outcome of this was a range of new models all powered by rotary-valve engines.
 The most successful racing version was the 1965 EJR-1 50cc water-cooled twin.
 Bridgestone is named after founder Soichiro Ishibashi (in English “ishi” translates to stone and “bashi” means bridge).

 Yamaha twin-cylinder TZ250 road race engine with the carbs underneath.